 Your TMJ, or temporomandibular joints, are the small set of hinges on your jaw located in front of your ears, and these joints enable your jaw to move smoothly whenever you speak, eat, laugh, or yawn.
 They can sometimes become strained or injured, leading to a variety of conditions that are generally referred to as temporomandibular joint dysfunction (TMD).
 Symptoms of TMD are very wide ranging, and it can be hard to identify on your own.
-Fortunately, Dr. Thomas Novak, Dr. Rebecca Doolittle, and our team are specially trained to diagnose and treat this exact kind of issue.
+Fortunately, Dr. Thomas Novak, Dr. Johannsen, and our team are specially trained to diagnose and treat this exact kind of issue.
 To learn more about this problem that many people have but aren’t aware of, simply read on below.

 TMD can be caused by injury, arthritis, strain, and even stress.
 Common symptoms include:

 It’s surprising that so many different issues can stem from your jaw, right?
 When you come in for your regular checkup, we will examine- your jaw and test its range of motion.
 If you experience any of the symptoms we listed above, we can recommend a variety of treatments to help relieve your pain.

 An occlusal splint is a special kind of mouthguard designed to treat problems with the TMJs.

 When we recommend an occlusal splint for a patient, we will custom make their mouthguard so that it fits comfortably over their teeth.
 When a patient is wearing the splint, it will gently shift the jaw into a new position, one that is meant to help the agitated muscles relax and heal.